sarangraj98/chatiz/README.md

 # chatiz
-A chat application using JavaScript.......
+A chat application using JavaScript